Bat Symbolism and Meaning – Totem and Spirit

 The Navajo people believe that bats represent the spirit of change and transformation.
 They are seen as a powerful symbol of transformation, courage, and adaptability.

-According to Navajo mythology, bats were also thought to be messengers between the spiritual world and humans.
+According to Navajo mythology, bats were also considered messengers between the spiritual world and humans.

-They also associate bats with protection, as the ability of these creatures to navigate in darkness is thought to give them unique insight about potential dangers.
-In addition, their quick movements are said to help ward off any kind of negative energy.
+They also associate bats with protection, as the ability of these creatures to navigate in darkness is thought to give them unique insight into potential dangers.
+In addition, their quick movements are said to help ward off any negative energy.

 They are seen as messengers between humans and the spiritual world with the ability to help provide strength and insight when needed